dino-/py-mkvenv/README.md

 This tool will also create a `.gitignore` file if none is present.

+## Getting binaries

+py-mkvenv is available for Linux in AppImage form [from github](https://github.com/dino-/py-mkvenv/releases)

 ## Development

 ### Setting up your development environment